craigsw86/DAE/6months/project_2/hipaa_checklist_project/docs/Risk_Implementation.md

 | Monitoring/maintenance      | C            | A/R              | C         | I                  | A/R        |

 A = Accountable, R = Responsible, C = Consulted, I = Informed

+*This section details the program plan, resource allocation, and responsibilities for risk management implementation.*

 ---